A water worker fills a drinking water truck near Manchay, Lima, Peru, December 24, 2015. © J. Ashley Nixon

 World Water Day

-The theme this year is “Leaving No One Behind’.
+The theme in 2019 was “Leaving No One Behind’.
 It comes from the central pillar of the 2030 Agenda for Sustainable Development that as sustainable development progresses, everyone must benefit.

 Leaving No One Behind